SAP/spartacus-docs/_pages/home/spartacus-faq.md

 ### Is there a demo of a Spartacus-based storefront available?

 Try out our continuous-integration server [here](https://sap.github.io/cloud-commerce-spartacus-storefront).
-As of this writing (April 19, 2019), note that the backend server used by this sample site is not up to date with latest 1905, due to the imminent release of 1905 late May.
-The server will be updated shortly after release.

 ### What enablement options exist for helping me understand how to use Spartacus?
 Is training available?